emmakjoergensen/DTU-Wind-B-0107/README.md

 - '2_Thor.py' contains the code for scenario 2, an optimization of LCoE at Thor Wind Farm, including a CO2eq tax to the total steel mass.
 - '3a_Thor.py' contains the code for scenario 3a, an optimization of LCoE at Thor Wind Farm, incorporating inter-array cables with our proposed substation position, and including CO2eq tax in the total steel mass and cables.
 - '3b_Thor.py' contains the code for scenario 3b, an optimization of LCoE at Thor Wind Farm, incorporating inter-array cables with a planned substation position, and including CO2eq tax in the total steel mass and cables.
-- '3a_Horn_Cables.py' contains the code to plot the cable layout in scenario 3a for Horns Rev 1
+- '3a_horn_cables.py' contains the code for plotting the cable layout in scenario 3a for Horns Rev 1.
+It is configured to run on Google Colab and requires access to the respective CSV file.
-- '3b_Horn_Cables.py' contains the code to plot the cable layout in scenario 3b for Horns Rev 1
+- '3b_horn_cables.py' contains the code for plotting the cable layout in scenario 3b for Horns Rev 1.
+It is configured to run on Google Colab and requires access to the respective CSV file.
-- '3a_Thor_Cables.py' contains the code to plot the cable layout in scenario 3a for Thor Wind Farm
+- '3a_thor_cables.py' contains the code for plotting the cable layout in scenario 3a for Thor Wind Farm.
+It is configured to run on Google Colab and requires access to the respective CSV file.
-- '3b_Thor_Cables.py' contains the code to plot the cable layout in scenario 3b for Thor Wind Farm
+- '3b_thor_cables.py' contains the code for plotting the cable layout in scenario 3b for Thor Wind Farm.
+It is configured to run on Google Colab and requires access to the respective CSV file.

 CSV files: